TeamSarose/Calculator/README.md

 # Calculator
-A simple calculator developed using HTML, CSS, and vanilla JavaScript.
+<h3>A simple calculator developed using HTML, CSS, and vanilla JavaScript.</h3>